 Navo is broadly split into two pieces: Editing your menu, which your account administrators can do through Navo’s Admin Centre, and viewing your menu, which is open to all your coworkers.
-You can view Navo in SharePoint, on your phone, or even in our browser extension.
+You can view Navo in any browser, on your phone, or even integrated in SharePoint.
 Wherever you are, whatever device you’re using, everyone sees the same menu.

 Whether you’re building your first menu or coming in to make some changes to one that already exists, building a menu in Navo is always the same.
 You edit the menu, you set how you want Navo to look, and then you publish your changes.

 When you first log in to the Navo Admin Centre, you’ll be taken to the Editor.
 The Editor is where you add new links and folders to your menu, change the structure of your menu, and preview what your menu is going to look like.
 If this is your first time using Navo, you’ll find our starter template.